 Research shows that eating together is a healthy eating habit that helps us make better food choices, maintain a healthy weight and eat more nutritiously.

 Adults who eat with family and friends tend to eat more vegetables, eat less at restaurants, have lower body mass indexes, and have improved nutrient intake.

 Moreover, there are added benefits for children and teens who have family meals.
 These include:

 - less risk of eating disorders

 - higher intake of fruit and vegetables

 - less likely to smoke, use drugs, or get into fights

-So there you have it, 13 ways to make a change in your diet this spring so that you can feel great and get ready for all the fun and sun to come! (it WILL come!
+So there you have it, 13 ways to make healthier eating a habit so that you can feel great and get ready for all the fun and sun to come! (it WILL come!
 I promise!)

 Don’t enter into spring and summer feeling groggy and sluggish.
 Use these tips to feel energized and fresh for a new start!

 What do you look forward to most about the spring and summer months?
 Do you practice any of these diet tips?
 What is one that you think you can implement now to start feeling better?
 Comment below!